History of the Middle East

 The British, French, and Soviets withdrew from much of the region during and after World War II.
 In 1947 the United Nations plan to partition Palestine was voted in favor for a Jewish homeland.
 Amid Cold War tensions, pan-Arabism emerged in the region.
 The end of European colonial control, the establishment of Israel, and the rise of the petroleum industry shaped the modern Middle East.
 Despite economic growth, many countries faced challenges like political restrictions, corruption, cronyism and overreliance on oil.
 The wealthiest per capita are the small, oil-rich Gulf states, namely Qatar, Kuwait, Bahrain, and the United Arab Emirates.

 Several key events shaped the modern Middle East, such as the 1967 Six-Day War, the 1973 OPEC oil embargo in response to US support for Israel in the Yom Kippur War, and the rise of Salafism/Wahhabism in Saudi Arabia that led to rise of Islamism.
 Additionally, the Iranian Revolution contributed to a significant Islamic revival.
 The dissolution of the Soviet Union in 1991 ended the Cold War, and regional conflict was soon made part of the war on terror.
 In the early 2010s, the Arab Spring triggered major protests and revolutions in the region.
 Clashes in western Iraq in 2013 set the stage for the Islamic State (IS)'s expansion.
+The Middle Eastern crisis, that began in October 2023 with the October 7th attack on Israel by Hamas has led to profound interconnected events in the region as a result, including the current 2026 Iran war bringing the United States and Iran into a direct military conflict.